 And, sometimes, they’ll offer free e-classes to help get you moving in the right direction.
 With thousands of dollars hanging in the balance, what’ve you got to lose?

-Seriously, who knew that by putting a little more effort into your GPA and SAT scores, you could walk away from high school with a diploma in one hand and thousands of dollars in the other.
+Seriously, who knew that by putting a little more effort into your GPA and SAT scores, you could walk away from high school with a diploma in one hand and thousands of dollars in the other because of earning merit-based scholarships.

 Well, we did.